 My main takeaway when it comes to choosing between a Variable Group and an Azure Key Vault Task is:

-- Use Variable Groups for reusable configuration, to be used across multiple pipelines.
+• Use Variable Groups for configuration re-used across multiple pipelines

-In this post, we'll look at the Variable Groups, because I have multiple pipelines in various setups that all need access to secrets from one or more of my vaults, and I need the re-usability across all my pipelines that target the same system(s).
+In this post, we'll look at the Variable Groups, because I have multiple pipelines in various setups that all need access to secrets from one or more of my vaults.
+I need the re-usability across all my builds that target the same system(s).

 With that out of the way, let's kick things off.